dekoza/mtgpl/docs/_sources/HOU.rst.txt

 :mtgtip:`Djeru, With Eyes Open<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/2/2/2234df89-0835-4a17-b5d8-2334ee8f692d.jpg?1562792235|https://scryfall.com/card/hou/10/djeru-with-eyes-open?utm_source=api>`
    Vigilance

-   When Djeru, With Eyes Open enters the battlefield, you may search your library for a planeswalker card, reveal it, put it into your hand, then shuffle your library.
+   When Djeru, With Eyes Open enters the battlefield, you may search your library for a planeswalker card, reveal it, put it into your hand, then shuffle.

    If a source would deal damage to a planeswalker you control, prevent 1 of that damage.